Configuring firewall rules for an AI home setup

 Understanding Basic Firewall Concepts

-- Default deny is the simplest safe posture.
-Block incoming from WAN by default.
-Allow only specific ports you need.
+• Default deny is the safest simple posture.
+Block inbound traffic from WAN by default.
+Allow only the ports you need.

-- Think in terms of zones: WAN, LAN-trusted, IoT, guest.
-Define which zone can talk to which service and on what ports.
+• Think in zones: WAN, LAN-trusted, IoT and guest.
+Decide which zone can talk to which service, and on what ports.

-- State tracking matters.
-Allow established and related connections, deny new inbound attempts unless specifically permitted.
+• State tracking matters.
+Allow established and related connections, and block new inbound attempts unless they are specifically allowed.

 Creating Custom Rules for Your Devices